 With an eye toward the history that will be written, I wonder what they will make of us; what they will make of our participation or even our indifference to the acts carried out in our name.

 Proponents of capital punishment argue that it deters crime.
 Perhaps.
 On the other hand, it seems obvious that taking out the worst of humanity in this way is an act of revenge.
-The inherent problem here, and this may define my position on the matter more than any horror story of the crime committed, is that, in virtually all other aspects.
+The inherent problem here, and this may define my position on the matter more than any horror story of the crime committed, is that, in virtually all other aspects of our lives, particularly those influenced by our worst moments of anger, revenge begets only revenge.

 I don’t even go to church.